 Wolverines eat everything from berries to small animals to carcasses of elk and deer.
 They can eat marmots and squirrels, which makes them ideal for Rainier, since the park has so many of those small critters.

 Park rangers stress that wolverines are usually afraid of people and flee upon seeing a human, so hikers should not fear them.

 Wolverines are rarely seen, since they prefer remote areas with a lot of snow.
 Occasionally, they have been filmed in Montana’s Glacier National Park, usually running on or near snowy patches of land on the sides of mountains.

 Don’t confuse wolverines with fishers, a housecat-sized member of the weasel family that was reintroduced to the park a few years ago.

 Why Are We Reporting Where Wolverines Have Been Spotted?

-As previously noted, the NPS does not tell the public where wolverines can be found.
+As previously noted, the NPS does not go out of its way to tell the public where wolverines can be found.
 There are so few of these creatures in the park, they don’t want to bring these animals any extra attention.

 The number of people doing a Google search for “wolverines at Mount Rainier” is very small.
 (Believe me, I’ve done the keyword research!)
 I’d be surprised if more than a few hundred folks ever read this article.
 Far fewer than that will actively make plans to hike specific park trails with the intent of looking for wolverines.